carbonetes/diggity/README.md

   password: ""
 ```
 ## Private Registry Authentication
+Diggity enables you to pull container images from private registries securely, ensuring seamless access to the images you need for analysis.
+Depending on your registry provider, you can configure authentication settings to authenticate with private registries.
+Below, we provide guidance for common private registry providers:
 ### Local Docker Credentials
 When a container image runtime is not present in the local machine, Diggity can pull images from private registries using the provided credentials in your diggity config or as a flag. (--regisytryURI, --registryUsername, (--registryPassword or --registryToken))